iljakalistratov/Code39Encoder/README.md

 If you entered a string, you can click on "OK".
 The program should start to encode it and show the converted Code39 format on the Bitmap Display.

-Due to lack of time, for now only strings, containing the chars "1", "2" and "3" are working.
+Due to lack of time, for now only strings, containing numbers from "1" to "9" are working.

 ## Files
 Describe the content of each file of your application: e.g.